 Can I Drive With a Bad EGR Valve?

 If you suspect that your EGR valve is bad, or a mechanic has diagnosed this issue, the question is ”Can I drive with a bad EGR valve?”
 Technically speaking, you can drive your vehicle with a bad EGR valve without any major limitations.
-You might experience shaking at idle, rough running, popping sound, and that’s about it.
+You might experience shaking at idle, rough running, and popping sounds, and that’s about it.
 In some cases where the EGR valve is stuck completely open (which is super rare), you might not be able to start your vehicle.

 The question here is more ”Should you drive your vehicle with a bad EGR valve?”
-The EGR valve helps reduce the creation of the toxic nitrogen oxides that are created in the combustion chamber by up to 70%.
+The EGR valve helps reduce the creation of toxic nitrogen oxides that are created in the combustion chamber by up to 70%.
 Driving with a bad EGR valve will mean that your vehicle will produce a lot of toxic gasses for the environment.
 Also, you won’t be able to pass the emissions test with a bad EGR valve.

 Changing your EGR valve can cost you anywhere from $140 to $599.
 That’s why it’s best if you first try to clean your EGR valve without removing it before replacing it.
 You don’t have to be an expert mechanic to clean your EGR valve and it will only cost you around $20.
 If cleaning the EGR valve does not fix your issue, take your vehicle to the mechanic and have it replaced.